AusClimateService/npcp/reports/phase1/phase1_report.md

 interannual and multi-year variability and weather sequencing (CSDI and WSDI), which relate to temporal aspects that are not modified by that method.

-The MRNBC method does modify temporal variability, so its performance on the interannual and multi-year variability metrics was particularly interesting.
+The MRNBC method is specifically designed to modify temporal variability, so its performance on the interannual and multi-year variability metrics was particularly interesting.
 It tended to reduce model bias on the calibration task